rusty-dusty-corner/qwq_quaternion_attractor/docs/MATHEMATICAL_DOCUMENTATION.md

 ### **Core Concept Overview**

 The Quaternion Attractor system implements a **Filataksis-style covering** of the 4-dimensional unit sphere (S³) using stereographic projection and dynamic attractor mechanics.
-This creates mesmerizing VJ-style visual patterns through mathematical precision.
+The **draft01 implementation** features a dual compilation architecture that compiles the same AssemblyScript source to both WebAssembly (high-performance) and JavaScript (universal compatibility), creating mesmerizing VJ-style visual patterns through mathematical precision.

 ### **Mathematical Components**